springrain/zorm/README.md

 * Written based on native SQL statements,It is the streamlining and optimization of [springrain](https://gitee.com/chunanyong/springrain).
 * [Built-in code generator](https://gitee.com/chunanyong/readygo/tree/master/codegenerator)
-* The code is streamlined, main part 2500 lines, zero dependency 4200 lines, detailed comments, convenient for customization and modification.
+* The code is streamlined, main part 2500 lines, zero dependency 4000 lines, detailed comments, convenient for customization and modification.
 * <font color=red>Support transaction propagation, which is the main reason for the birth of zorm</font>
-* Support mysql, postgresql, oracle, mssql, sqlite, dm (Da Meng), kingbase (Ren Da Jincang)
+* Support mysql, postgresql, oracle, mssql, sqlite, dm (Da Meng), kingbase (Ren Da Jincang),clickhouse
 * Support more databases, read and write separation.
 * The update performance of zorm, gorm, and xorm is equivalent.
-The read performance of zorm is twice as fast as that of gorm and xorm. zorm Production environment reference: [UserStructService.go](https://gitee.com/chunanyong/readygo/tree/master/permission/permservice)
+The read performance of zorm is twice as fast as that of gorm and xorm.
+* Does not support joint primary keys, alternatively thinks that there is no primary key, and business control is implemented (difficult choice)
+* Integrate seata-golang, support global hosting, do not modify business code, and zero intrusive distributed transactions
+* Support clickhouse, update and delete statements use SQL92 standard syntax.
+The official clickhouse-go driver does not support batch insert syntax, it is recommended to use https://github.com/mailru/go-clickhouse

+zorm Production environment reference: [UserStructService.go](https://gitee.com/chunanyong/readygo/tree/master/permission/permservice)

 ## Support domestic database